 PROFESSOR (CHIEF) HON.
 NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

-The life and times of our beloved who was the first Ògbómòsó man to be well educated and rose to become the first professor in Nigeria, perhaps also among the earliest educationalists in Black Africa to have a Ph.D and become a professor.
+The life and times of our beloved who was the first Ògbómòsó man to be well educated and rose to become the first professor in Nigeria, perhaps also among the earliest educationalists in Black Africa to have a PhD and become professor.

 Chief Nathaniel David Oyerinde came from a strong Christian family and inherited an enduring tenacity in the Christian faith.
 Born around 1875, he belonged to the second generation of Christian converts in Ogbomoso.

 Nathaniel Durojaye Oyerinde hailed from Ile-Igbagbo in Isale Afon, the root of Christianity in Ògbómòsó which produced early educationists.
-The family house became the forerunners of who is who in pursuit of western education.
+The family house became the forerunner of who is who in pursuit of Western education.

 Master Nathaniel Durojaye Oyerinde was born into the family of Pa.
 David Aworinde in October 1897.
 His Father, Pa.
 David Aworinde and Madam Adeyemi Aworinde were one of the earliest trained pastors by the Baptist missionary to Nigeria, Thomas Bowen in 1855.

 Reverend Charles Edwin Smith was of great influence on the Young Master Durojaye Aworinde, he received his early education directly under him.
 While attending Baptist Day School, Osupa, Ogbomoso, it was clear that a promising future awaits him.